 Boxers are classed as brachycephalic dogs.
 Their flat face and deeply wrinkled snout can lead to breathing problems for these pups, especially during hot weather.

 They don’t have an exceptionally long life expectancy, usually living for eight to ten years.
 Consider pet insurance for your boxer to help offset the likely medical bills you will face.

 Boxers do not typically have any specific food requirements.
 However, these are high-energy pups that will quickly burn off calories if they are given sufficient exercise.

-Always feed your dog a high-quality, commercially produced food as recommended by your vet, and give your dog the daily ration that’s indicated for his weight and age in the manufacturer’s guidelines on the product packaging.
+Always feed your Boxer high-quality food as typically will be recommended by your vet.
+You’ll want to give your dog the daily ration that’s indicated for his weight and age in the manufacturer’s guidelines on the product packaging.